Global $\mathbb{A}^1$ degrees of covering maps between modular curves: A1 homotopy theory

 In \cite[Proposition 23]{kwcubic}, Kass and Wickelgren gives a criterion of whether a global section $f$ has isolated zeros, which we state as below.

-\begin{proposition} \cite[Proposition 23]{kwcubic} A global section $f \in \Gamma(X,V)$ of a relatively orientable vector bundle $V \to X$ has isolated zeros if and only if $Z$, the closed subscheme of $X$ defined as the zero set of $f$, consists of finitely many points. \end{proposition}
+\begin{proposition} \cite[Proposition 23]{kwcubic} A global section $f \in \Gamma(X,V)$ of a vector bundle $V \to X$ of rank $\dim X$ has isolated zeros if and only if $Z$, the closed subscheme of $X$ defined as the zero set of $f$, consists of finitely many points. \end{proposition}

-Given a global section $f \in \Gamma(X,V)$ with isolated zeros, we define the local index of $f$ at each isolated zero $p$ defined over the field $k$. \begin{definition} \cite[Definition 30]{kwcubic} For any field $k$, let $p \in Z$ be any isolated zero of a global section $f \in \Gamma(X, V)$ of a relatively orientable vector bundle $V \to X$ defined over $k$.
-Let $\beta$ be a symmetric bilinear form on $\Oh_{Z,p}$ defined as
+Given a global section $f \in \Gamma(X,V)$ with isolated zeros, we define the local index of $f$ at each isolated zero $p$ defined over the field $k$.

+\begin{definition} \cite[Definition 30]{kwcubic} Let $V \to X$ be a relatively oriented vector bundle of rank $\dim X$.
+Let $f \in \Gamma(X,V)$ be a section.
+Let $p \in Z$ be any isolated zero of $f$.
+Choose Nisnevich coordinates $\phi: U \to \mathbb{A}^r_k$ around $p$.
+Choose a trivialization of $V|_U$ that is compatible with $\phi$ and the relative orientation.